Menu

 Digitization, increasing automation, and new business models have revolutionized other industries, and automotive will be no exception.
 But given the widespread understanding that game-changing disruption is already on the horizon, there is still no integrated perspective on how the industry will look in 10 to 15 years as a result of these changes.

-However, there are 5 main automotive trends originating the disruption, and identifying them should help industry players better prepare for the uncertainty the potential future states.
+However, 5 main automotive trends are originating the disruption, and identifying them should help industry players better prepare for the uncertainty the potential future states.

 1.1.
 Topic Trends